rorymadden/angular-date-dropdowns/README.md

 Date dropdown fields for angular.
 Main use case is for entering date of birth.

+Styling is done using Bootstrap v3.
+There is a noLeftPadding option for the first element if you are trying to align your elements.
+You would need to add the following to your styles:
+.noleftPadding {
+  padding-left: 0;
+}

 Creates three dropdown fields - Day, Month and Year.

 1. Day contains options 1 - 31